How to Complete a WP Debugging Test (WP Critical Error)

-In order to enable debugging in WordPress, you will need to add a small code snippet to your wp-config.php file.
+- To enable debugging in WordPress, add the following small code snippet to your wp-config.php file.
 This code will prevent error messages from appearing on-screen and instead log them to the /wp-content/debug.log.

 /* Switch this value between true and false to enable and disable debugging */